initialed85/initialed85.github.io/content/posts/software-vs-lego.md

 ## The structure we build

-This is of course our product.
+This is of course our product:

 -   How many features do we have (e.g. individual user-facing parts of our system)?
 -   How deep / detailed are the features (e.g. complexities within one of these user-facing parts)?